-• Some facilities already provide this service however, the burgeoning senior population will continue to place increased stress on this system and needs attention to ensure service in future.
+- Some facilities already do. - The burgeoning senior population will continue to place increased stress on this system and needs attention to ensure service in future.

 Town Services

 Policy 10-30: Improve coordination to better respond to fire, ambulance, and police emergencies.